US Naval Advance Bases

-Advance Bases
+Advance bases

-Built at the bases were personnel housing, piers, roads, shops, power plants, water plants.
-Large storage depots with fuel, ammunition, food, and other consumable supplies.
-Fuel for ships, airplanes and vehicles was in much demand, 25,000,000 barrels of fuel was shipped to Pacific bases in just June 1945.
+Built at the bases were personnel housing, piers, roads, shops, power plants, water plants, along with large storage depots containing fuel, ammunition, food, and other consumable supplies.
+Fuel for ships, airplanes and vehicles was in much demand; 25,000,000 barrels of fuel was shipped to Pacific bases in just June 1945.
 During World War 2, in Guam alone one million gallons of aviation gasoline were needed each day.
 Over 325,000 Seabees troops built bases.
 The many bases were needed for the logistics needs of the troops around the world.
 On the home front many new ships and boats were built the West coast and East coast, Great Lakes and the Gulf of Mexico.
 Under the Emergency Shipbuilding Program and War Shipping Administration contracts went out to shipyards and Ironwork works companies across the country.
-Ports were needed for many new cargo ships to dock, like the: 2,710 Liberty ships and 531 Victory ships built, plus the many new tankers and new warships.
+Ports were needed for many new cargo ships to dock, such as the 2,710 Liberty ships and 531 Victory ships built, plus the many new tankers and new warships.
 In the South Pacific, Seabees operated coral pit mines, as crushed coral was used for runways, roads, sidewalks, and more.
 Many runways were built using steel Marston Mats.
 At some bases Seabees built sawmills, to produce local timber.
-Floating pile drivers were used to built piers, docks, and wharves.
+Floating pile drivers were used to build piers, docks, and wharves.
 If pile driving was not suitable, a floating wharf was built.
-To protect ships and the ports, they needed to built and repaired quickly and runways.
+To protect ships and the ports, they needed to build and repaired quickly and runways.
 Sometimes Seabees set up electric generator lighting and worked around the clock to complete runways.
-For housing, offices, mess halls, and depots a vast amount of quonset huts of different sizes were built.
+For housing, offices, mess halls, and depots a vast number of quonset huts of different sizes were built.
 The Pacific island hopping campaigns, gave new work to be done each day.

 At the end of World War 2, almost all of the bases were closed, many were abandoned.
-A vast amount of vehicles, supplies and equipment at the bases was deemed not needed and too costly to ship to the U.S. Bring the gear home also would have hurt home front industries, as there was already a vast amount of military surplus.
-Much the equipment was destroyed.
+A vast amount of vehicles, supplies and equipment at the bases was deemed not needed and too costly to ship to the U.S. Bringing the gear home also would have hurt home front industries, as there was already a vast amount of military surplus.
+Much of the equipment was destroyed.
 Some was given to the local governments as a thank you for the land use.
 Some of the abandoned bases were used for local military, some turned into towns and ports, like Naval Advance Base Espiritu Santo.
 Some of the abandoned airfields turned into local and international airports, a post-war Seabees legacy.